Please ensure Javascript is enabled for purposes of website accessibility

 A retirement home is more than just a place to live.
 It’s a community designed with the unique needs and desires of older adults in mind.
 The senior living industry has shifted to use the term “communities” instead of “homes.”

-At its core, a retirement community is a congregate living facility that offers a maintenance-free lifestyle for its residents.
-This feature gives them time to focus on what truly matters: enjoying their golden years.
+At its core, a retirement community is a congregate living facility that offers its residents a maintenance-free lifestyle.
+This feature gives them time to focus on what truly matters and to enjoy their day-to-day routines.

 In these communities, each person or couple resides in an apartment-style room or suite of rooms.
 It’s not much different from a traditional apartment.
 But unlike typical apartments, these homes are nestled within a vibrant community in your area.
 They are filled with like-minded individuals who share similar life stages.